scikit-hep/uproot3/README.md

 >>> tree
 ```

-Get all the data as arrays (if you have enough memory):
+Next, get all the data as arrays (if you have enough memory):

 ```python
 >>> for branchname, array in tree.arrays().items():